secretstartups/handbook/content/job-families/sales/solutions-architect.md

 - Educate channel partners of all sizes on the value proposition of GitLab, and participate in all levels of discussions throughout the organization to ensure our solution is set up for successful deployment.
 - Work on site with strategic channel partners, delivering solutions architecture consulting, technical guidance, knowledge transfer, and earn “trusted advisor status.”
 - Enable the partners to provide technical evaluations via POC/POV ownership, RFP/audit support, and workshop design.
-- Capture and share best-practice knowledge amongst the GitLab community and other channel solution architects.
+- Capture and share best-practice knowledge amongst the GitLab community and other channel solutions architects.
 - Author or otherwise contribute to GitLab customer-facing publications such as whitepapers, blogs, diagrams, reference architectures, or the GitLab Handbook.
 - Build deep relationships with senior technical people within partnerships to enable them to be GitLab advocates.
 - Serve as the partner advocate to other GitLab teams, including Product Development, Sales, and Marketing.
 - Present GitLab platform strategy, concepts, and roadmap to technical leaders within channel partner organizations.

-#### Channel Solution Architect Requirements
+#### Channel Solutions Architect Requirements

 - Extends the Solutions Architect requirements
 - Experience building solutions and professional services through channel partnerships